sid-agrawal/CellulOS-Docs/docs/source/user/flexible_pd_config.md

 - Shared IPC Buffer
 - Share ELF code segment

-Since the stack, IPC buffer, and ELF code segments are all special VMR types, the VMR description can use the convenience option described in [`SHARED` VMRs](target_spawning_pds_shared_vmrs).
+Since the stack, IPC buffer, and ELF code segments are all special VMR types, the VMR description can use the convenience option described in [](#shared-vmrs).

 The CPU can then be configured to swap between ADSes on demand using `cpu_client_change_vspace()`.